SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 * Remove monomorphic SNPs
 * Keep only biallelic SNPs

-## S2: SNP handling quality control with Gigwa
+## S2: SNP handling quality control and export filtered VCF with Gigwa

 ### SNP filters on the full dataset of the light coconut database